 BioMarin said it plans to re-submit the MAA for valoctocogene roxaparvovec along with this latest one-year data to the EMA in the second quarter of 2021 and will also share the data with the FDA and discuss with the agency on potentially submitting a BLA with one-year results.

 BioMarin supplemented its NDA for vosoritide with two-year phase III data.
 The move could push the PDUFA date for the NDA from August to November.

 How Have Estimates Been Moving Since Then?

-Estimates revision followed an upward path over the past two months.
-The consensus estimate has shifted 385.71% due to these changes.
+It turns out, fresh estimates have trended downward during the past month.
+The consensus estimate has shifted -58.89% due to these changes.

-At this time, BioMarin has a subpar Growth Score of D, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, BioMarin has a poor Growth Score of F, however its Momentum Score is doing a bit better with a D. Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 BioMarin Pharmaceutical Inc. (BMRN) : Free Stock Analysis Report

 To read this article on Zacks.com click here.